 It is often said that using stone guitar picks will add life to the tone and sound of your guitar.
-The reason for this is because the strings become more resonant and vibrate a lot more than other synthetic materials.
+The reason for this is that the strings become more resonant and vibrate a lot more than other synthetic materials.

-When it comes to the use of synthetic materials for guitar picks like popular delrin and celluloid, it is often agreed that these plastics tend to dull the strings in comparison to stone guitar picks.
+When it comes to the use of synthetic materials for guitar picks like popular Delrin and celluloid, it is often agreed that these plastics tend to dull the strings in comparison to stone guitar picks.

-However, due to the thickness and nature of stone, they offer very little flexibility.
-The lack of flexibility leads me to believe that stone guitar picks are better suited for lead and articulate playing as apposed to strumming.
+However, due to the thickness and nature of the stone, they offer very little flexibility.
+The lack of flexibility leads me to believe that stone guitar picks are better suited for lead and articulate playing as opposed to strumming.

 Will Stone Plectrums Damage my Guitar and Strings?

 With that in mind, I do not believe that is what stone guitar picks were intended for.
-As I mention above, I believe stone guitar picks should be used for lead playing and light strumming.
-WIth that being said, any guitar pick can cause damage to your strings and guitar if you strum hard enough and consistently.
+As I mentioned above, I believe stone guitar picks should be used for lead playing and light strumming.
+With that being said, any guitar pick can cause damage to your strings and guitar if you strum hard enough and consistently.

 Usually, stone picks are exceptionally thick but you can get these as thin as 1.5mm which for a stone guitar pick is considered thin.
-They designed to be almost frictionless as a stone guitar pick should.
+They are designed to be almost frictionless as a stone guitar pick should be.

 - Shape: choice between Jazz shape or Standard teardrop